inside.ewu.edu

 Notes: this course meets for three hours of lecture and two hours of lab per week.

-This course will cover the design, implementation, analysis, and evaluation of networks.
+This course covers the design, implementation, analysis, and evaluation of networks.
 Topics include protocol mechanisms, advanced network architecture, cellular, mobile, and wireless networks, network algorithms, network control, software defined networks, network simulation and performance analysis.
 Written and programming assignments are required.

 CSCD 434.
 NETWORK SECURITY.
 4 Credits.